-http://www2.gov.bc.ca/gov/content/industry/forestry/competitive-forest-industry/timber-pricing/coast-timber-pricing/coast-appraisal-parameters c.
-Appraisals or reappraisals effective prior to March 1, 2016, and on or after
+http://www2.gov.bc.ca/gov/content/industry/forestry/competitive-forest-industry/timber-pricing/coast-timber-pricing/coast-appraisal-parameters

-- December 15, 2017, shall use the average domestic log market schedules referred to in subsection 1(b), unless otherwise specified in Section 3.6. - d.
+- c.
+Appraisals or reappraisals effective prior to March 1, 2016, and on or after December 15, 2017 and before December 15, 2019, shall use the average domestic log market schedules referred to in subsection 1(b), unless otherwise specified in Section 3.6. - d.
 Appraisals or reappraisals effective on or after March 1, 2016 and before December 15, 2017, shall use the average export-adjusted log market schedules referred to in subsection 1(b), unless otherwise specified in Section 3.6. - 2.
 The volumes and prices of alder, birch, cottonwood and maple shall not be included in the schedules of average domestic and average export-adjusted log market values. - 3.
 The director shall approve schedules of average domestic and average export-adjusted log market values for use in stumpage appraisals, reappraisals and quarterly adjustments.

-4.2.1.1 Coniferous Timber
+4.2.2 Volumes

-- 1. The volume of old growth coniferous timber and the volume of second growth coniferous timber in a cutting authority area will each be compiled from the timber cruise of the cutting authority area on a tree by tree basis. - 2.
-Where the volume of second growth coniferous timber in a cutting authority area is at least eighty percent of the volume of all of the coniferous timber in that cutting authority area, the cutting authority area will be appraised and reappraised as if all of the coniferous timber in that cutting authority area were second growth coniferous timber.
+1. The volume of old growth coniferous timber and the volume of second growth coniferous timber in a cutting authority area will each be compiled from the timber cruise of the cutting authority area on a tree by tree basis.

-4.2.2 Log Grade Percentages
+4.2.3 Log Grade Percentages